andrewmolyuk/eslint-plugin-vue-modular/docs/rules/no-shared-imports-from-features.md

 Shared code should be infrastructure- or design-system-level code that does not depend on feature implementations or view-specific modules.
 This rule flags import statements in files under the configured `shared` segment that reference `features/` or `views/` paths (for example `src/features/payments/...` or `src/views/Home/...`).

 By default the rule inspects filenames that include `src/shared`.
 Relative import specifiers are resolved against the current file so `../../features/payments/...` is correctly recognized.
-Virtual filenames and test files are ignored by the rule.
+Virtual filenames are ignored by the rule.

 ## Options